Home North AmericaDiscover Baffin Island: Canada’s Largest Island

 As of recent estimates, around 13,000 people live on Baffin Island.
 Iqaluit alone has over 7,000 residents.

-Is there a Baffin Island ferry?
+Is there a ferry?

 No regular ferry service exists due to the remote location and sea ice conditions.
 Travel is mainly by airplane or seasonal sealift cargo ships.

-What about Baffin Island tourism?
+What about the island tourism?

 Tourism focuses on: